wp-plugins/nk-google-analytics/readme.txt

 You can enter to real time panel into google/analytics and navigate into your website to test if the tracking code is working

+= The plugin can enable Display Advertising for Classic and Universal Analytics? =

+Yes, it does.

+= The plugin can track login and register page? =

+If the option is set to "Yes", Yes, it does.

+= There is an option to select where the tracking code will be inserted in head of footer? =

+Yes.

+= What does "NK Google Analytics Status" option do? =

+This option can "turn off" the plugin, if is set to "on" the plugin will print tracking code in the web page, if not, the plugin will not insert the tracking code.

 == Screenshots ==